 6. Financially Independent?
 Tax Refund Solution for Fortunate You

 If you’ve hit this milestone, pop the champagne.
-Research by the Pew Charitable Trust shows that 83% of Americans worry about their lack of savings.
-1.
+Research by Lincoln Financial Group shows that 41% of Americans worry about their lack of savings.

-But if you’re in the 17% who doesn’t – and you’ve exhausted my above tips on how to use your tax refund – have a little fun.
+But if you’re in the 59% who doesn’t – and you’ve exhausted our above tips on how to use your tax refund – have a little fun.